 \section{Discussion and Conclusion}

-We found strong evidence for a metawisdom effect in two different experimental tasks.
-The information present in the aids improved group estimates when participants were assigned the aid, but giving participants the choice of aids further improved group accuracy.
-The positive effect of choice is both large and statistically significant, showing that choice of decision aids is a vital first decision that can determine the accuracy of crowds on a primary decision task.
-In prior research, the primary decision task in the current study is the only decision under investigation.
-We argued that the first decision of what aids to attend to is an important part of group decision making in many settings, but also has the potential to harm group decisions by crowding out the predictive diversity that undergirds the wisdom of the crowd phenomenon.
-Our studies provides preliminary evidence that the choice of decision aids does not tend to crowd out predictive diversity and in fact contributes to it.
+We found evidence for a metawisdom of the crowd effect in three different experimental tasks.
+The information present in the aids improved group estimates when participants were assigned to decision aids, but giving participants the choice of aids further improved group accuracy in most instances.
+These results show that the choice of decision aids can be a crucial decision that determines the accuracy of crowds on the primary decision task.
+In prior research, the primary estimation task has traditionally been the only decision under investigation.
+Because decision support systems are common, we argue that the decision of which aids to attend to is an important aspect of group decision-making.
+It has the potential to harm group decisions by diminishing the predictive diversity that underpins the wisdom of the crowd phenomenon.
+However, our studies provide evidence that the choice of decision aids can in fact contribute vital predictive diversity.

-In designing the decision aids for our experiments, we sought to appeal to different cognitive styles or frames in an attempt to understand whether such aids do in fact systematically alter estimates.
-However, understanding the metacognitive processes deployed in choosing aids and how individuals then reasoned with aids is beyond the scope of this paper.
-This limitation is in part because the outcomes of the metacognitive processes will depend on the collection of aids available for a given task, which will vary depending on a number of contextual features.
-However, we now discuss several general ways in which the collection of aids might influence metawisdom of the crowd.
+In designing the decision aids for our experiments, we sought to appeal to different cognitive styles or frames in an attempt to understand whether such aids systematically alter estimates.
+However, understanding the metacognitive processes deployed during aid choice and how individuals then reasoned with aids is beyond the scope of this paper.
+This limitation is in part because the outcomes of the metacognitive processes will depend on the collection of aids available for a given task, which will vary depending on contextual features.
+However, we now discuss several general ways in which the collection of aids might influence the metawisdom of the crowd.